 The new store is designed to replicate Dior’s renowned boutique on Paris’s Avenue Montaigne.
 It is located in the former Louis Vuitton store on the corner of King and Castlereagh streets.

-In recent months, Chanel, Gucci, Louis Vuitton, Prada, Miu Miu, Salvatore Ferragamo, Canali and Bottega Veneta have either set up for the first time in Australia, opened in more locations, or rejuvenated existing stores.
+In recent months, Chanel, Gucci, LV, Prada, Miu Miu, Salvatore Ferragamo and Bottega Veneta have either set up for the first time in Australia, opened in more locations, or rejuvenated existing stores.

 Australia has become a target for luxury brands lured by a high Australian dollar, a healthy economy compared with Europe, and proximity to the emerging Asian market.